The Home screen is your daily dashboard. It shows:

 Yes — illness records are fully shared.
 Either parent can log medicine doses and fever readings, so both parents always have the same information regardless of whose day it is.
 This prevents accidental double-dosing and keeps both parents informed.

-Open the illness and tap Mark as Recovered.
-Because this affects the shared record, your co-parent receives a confirmation request — they'll see a prompt asking them to confirm the child has recovered.
+Open the illness and tap All Better.
+Because this affects the shared record, your co-parent receives a confirmation request — they’ll see a prompt asking them to confirm the child has recovered.
 Once confirmed, the illness moves to the Previous Illnesses section.

 Yes.
 In the Illnesses section tap Export to download a PDF with all illness records, medicine doses, fever readings, and timestamps.
 This is useful for doctor visits or legal documentation.